danielmlow/lexicon/README.md

 # Code for manuscript:

 Low et al. (2024).
-Building lexicons with Generative AI result in lightweight and interpretable text models with high content validity.
-ArXiv.
+Using generative AI to create lexicons for interpretable text models with high content validity.
+PsyArXiv.

 <!--
 These: not mentioned because they are not used: